History of African Americans in Philadelphia: 1950s to present

 Philadelphia soul was a genre of music that arose in the late 1960s and 1970s.
 Influenced by funk, it was characterized by lush instrumental arrangements with sweeping strings and piercing horns.
-Fred Wesley described it as "putting the bow tie on funk".
+Fred Wesley described it as "putting the bow tie on funk."
 It moved funk more towards the disco sound that would become popular in the late 1970s and influenced later Philadelphia-born music makers like singer Jill Scott.

 Predominantly Black group MOVE was founded in 1972 by John Africa.
 The organization lived in a communal setting in West Philadelphia, following philosophies of anarcho-primitivism.
 In 1978, a standoff between MOVE and the Philadelphia police resulted in the death of one police officer and injuries to sixteen officers and firefighters.
 Nine members were convicted of killing the officer and received life sentences.
 In 1985, another conflict resulted in a police helicopter dropping a bomb onto the roof of the MOVE compound, a townhouse that was located at 6221 Osage Avenue.
-The ensuing fire killed six MOVE members, and five of their children, and destroyed sixty-five houses in the neighborhood.
+The ensuing fire killed six MOVE members and five of their children, and destroyed sixty-five houses in the neighborhood.
 The police bombing was strongly condemned.
 The MOVE survivors later filed a civil suit against the City of Philadelphia and the PPD and were awarded $1.5 million in a 1996 settlement.
 Other residents displaced by the destruction of the bombing filed a civil suit against the city and in 2005 were awarded $12.72 million in damages in a jury trial.

 In 1982, Mumia Abu-Jamal, a Philadelphia activist and journalist, was convicted and sentenced to death for the 1981 murder in Philadelphia of police officer Daniel Faulkner.
 He became widely known while on death row for his writings and commentary on the U.S. criminal justice system.
 After numerous appeals, his death penalty sentence was overturned by a Federal court, with the prosecution agreeing in 2011 to a sentence of life imprisonment without parole.

 Many Philadelphia activists of the mid to late 20th century went on to achieve political power.
-In 1975, Cecile B. Moore won a seat on the City Council.
+In 1975, Cecil B. Moore won a seat on the City Council.
 C. Delores Tucker (1927–2005) became the first black Pennsylvanian appointed to the office of the secretary of state.
 David P. Richardson (1948–1995) was elected to the Pennsylvania House of Representatives in 1972.
 In 1984, W. Wilson Goode (b.
-1938) became Philadelphia's first black mayor.
-Goode's administration was followed by black mayors John Street (b.
+1938) became Philadelphia's first Black mayor.
+Goode's administration was followed by Black mayors John Street (b.
 1943) and Michael Nutter (b.
 1957).

-Many black Philadelphia natives have moved to the suburbs or to Southern cities such as Atlanta, Dallas, Houston, Birmingham, Memphis, San Antonio and Jackson.
+Many Black Philadelphia natives have moved to the suburbs or to Southern cities such as Atlanta, Dallas, Houston, Birmingham, Memphis, San Antonio and Jackson.

-Despite the persistence of problems like unemployment and high public school dropout rates, the black community in Philadelphia in the early 21st century continued to attract new residents and contribute its talents and energy to the city.
+Despite the persistence of problems like unemployment and high public school dropout rates, the Black community in Philadelphia in the early 21st century continued to attract new residents and contribute its talents and energy to the city.
 In 2010, its total population stood at 657,343 people or 43.4 percent of Philadelphia's entire population.